yhy6f/pet_finder/README.md

     Geocoder.geocode(GeocoderRequest)

 ## Hiding the Google Maps API key
-To be able to use the API, you'd have to have credit card info on file, so you don't want to hard code it as a variable and push it to Github.
+To be able to use the Google API, you'd have to have credit card info on file, so you don't want to hard code it as a variable and push it to Github.

 I tried storing it in dotenv file but it was impossible to access it as a variable in the JavaScript code because the way the Google API works is you reference the key in the front end, in a script tag in the html file like this: